devutnia/devutnia/README.md

 What makes us different?
 We're here for the juniors, not the other way around.

 The word `devutnia` doesn't exist.
 Part of it was borrowed from a Polish word `drewutnia` (drevootnia) which translates to `lumberyard` or `woodshed` and it means `a place where they shape wood`.
 Devutnia shapes developers.

+Devutnia's founders know what a "misfit" means.
+We are neuro-atypical and we want to help people like us figure out their own path in the world of technology.

 #### Not quite the origin story
 Devutnia started as a brand of an IT/Graphic Design [company](https://sasulla.com/) my wife and I own.
 My wife designs logos and brand books and draws illustrations for books.
 I work as a CTO in an open-science startup and I am a dev-for-hire.
 I mentor juniors, I lead IT projects and I dabble in software architecture.